tiggerite/mint-17.3-for-surface-pro-3/README.md

 Here are the scripts and patches necessary to build the kernel from the customized LiveCD that is on my Google Drive (links below).

-To compile, simply run ./build_kernel.sh - it takes about an hour and 15 minutes on my SP3 i7.
+To compile, simply run ./build_kernel.sh - it takes about an hour on my SP3 i7.

 If you then want to make your own LiveCD, firstly download the ISO file from http://blog.linuxmint.com/?p=2938.